fayearth/faybulous/README.md

 # Faybulous

-Nothing special guys!
+Ehem... nothing special guys!
 This is just assets for my blog.

 Well... if you insist, check my blog [here](http://fayearth.blogspot.com/).